Emotionally Focused Couples Therapy: Your Path to Secure Connection

 ‘I only criticise because you're so distant!’

-Sound familiar?
 In our first sessions, we’ll identify your particular dance of disconnection.
-You’ll have those aha moments of seeing how your attempts to protect yourself perpetuate the very pain you’re trying to avoid.
+You may begin to recognise moments when your attempts to protect yourself perpetuate the very pain you’re trying to avoid.

 You may also enjoy …